laraiyeo/laraiyeo.github.io/README.md

   - Visual scoreboard for MLB with inning progress, team scores, base runners, current outs, current play description and player stats.
 It will also grey out any player who is benched
   - Visual scoreboard for NHL, NBA and WNBA with Period/Quarter progress, team scores, time remaining in period/quarter, play description and player stats.
 There will be a 🟢 beside players who are currently on the ice/court
   - Visual scoreboard for Soccer with half progress, team scores, current match time, play description, a visual football pitch with real team lineups as well as a substitute section that shows subs and will display when they come on the pitch
+  - Visual race information for F1 with session details, lap counts, fastest lap times, and real-time race positions with detailed driver and constructor information

 - **Game Schedules & Results**
   - See all scheduled games for the day with start times
   - View completed games and final scores
   - View scheduled and completed games for the week specifically for soccer
+  - For F1: View upcoming race weekends with Grand Prix schedules and race times in your local timezone
+  - For F1: Browse completed races with race winners, podium finishers, and championship points earned

 - **Team Tracker**
   - All 30 teams shown at once for MLB and NBA, all 13 teams shown at once for WNBA and all 32 teams shown at once for NHL
   - Includes all teams from Premier League, La Liga, Bundesliga, Serie A and Ligue 1.
 For UEFA, it includes teams currently in Champions League, Europa League and Europa Conference League
   - See each team's game status
   - Click on a team logo to get a unique URL for OBS
+  - For F1: All 10 constructor teams displayed with official 2025 car liveries, team colors, driver lineups, championship positions, and detailed statistics including points, wins, and gap to championship leader.
+F1 does not currently have an obs overlay.

 - **Advanced Team Search**
   - Search for any team across all sports leagues with intelligent autocomplete